10 Money Saving Tips (that actually work)

 4. The 30-Day Rule

-Most people spend money on smaller things everyday without giving it much thought.
+Most people spend money on smaller things every day without giving it much thought.

 Things like: